 At North Lees campsite you really will feel like you are in the Peak District National Park.

 The site consists of three gently sloping fields with car parking spaces that separate the camping area, but still easily accessible.
 We also provide wheelbarrows to help transport kit to your perfect tent pitch.
-North Lees is ideally suited to small tents and there is limited space on site for large tents.
-We regret that we can not accommodate mega domes and tents larger than five metres in length.
+North Lees is ideally suited to small tents and there is limited space on site for large tents which attract a £12 surcharge which is added during the booking process.

 I have a camper van, can I still come?

 North Lees campsite does not provide hard-standing or electric hook-ups for camper vans.
 Anyone sleeping in a vehicle on site must park in one of the car parking spaces and will be charged per person, per vehicle.
 However, depending on availability we may have limited camper van spots that are slightly separated from the main parking area.

 North Lees campsite prides itself on its isolation and secluded location.
 As such please be aware that the nearest shops are in Hathersage (1.5 miles south) which is a short walk or drive away.

 How to do I get there?